chakra-ui/chakra-ui/.changeset/gorgeous-bags-repeat.md

 "@chakra-ui/theme": patch
 ---

-Fix full size modal safari scroll glitch
+Fix issue where modal dialog scrolls beyond the content in Safari.